palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/common_tables.rst

 FILER_STATUS_TYPES_CD
 *********************

-This is an undocumented model that contains a small number of codes and definitions that map to values in FILERNAME_CD.STATUS.
+An undocumented model that contains a small number of codes that map to FILERNAME_CD.STATUS.

 Sample